Population Rise and longevity:

-Agriculture: Agricultural development has a negative effect on the environment, this means the over exploitation of land and water resources and use of fertilizers and pesticides have increased.
+Agriculture: Agricultural development has a negative effect on the environment, because of the over exploitation of land and water resources and over use of fertilizers and pesticides.

 What we can do: Eradicate poverty, provide facilities to the rural areas and avoid the exodus, conserve natural resources, adopt green technologies and improve existing technologies and encourage the R&D for the same.

 The world has already passed the point of no return for climate change and civilisation as we know it is now unlikely to survive, according to James Lovelock.
 By what I understand of what he meant, I agree to the fact that earth has undergone changes without humans in the past, ice-age and warming.
 Human activities are only making the environment harsher by polluting it and we can solve this problem by embracing green technologies and improve existing ones.
 For handling toxins in the environment the concept of 3R i.e. Reduce-Reuse-Recycle should be implemented effectively.

 What we can do: Conservation of natural resources like forests, rainwater harvesting, 3R, the development and implementation of green technologies.